geosolutions-it/ckanext-dcatapit/README.md

         git pull

-3. Update the Solr schema as reported in the installation steps
+3. Update the Solr schema as reported in the installation steps and restart Solr

 4. Run model update